vmware-archive/clarity/apps/website/get-started/developing/angular.md

 1. Add Clarity components wherever they are needed in your application
 1. Explore the component usage, demo and api sections to learn about specific coomponents
-1. Get help by asking a question on [StackOverflow](https://stackoverflow.com/questions/tagged/vmware-clarity) and tagging it with `vmware-clarity`
+1. Get help by asking a question on [Claity discussions](https://github.com/vmware/clarity/discussions)
 1. Follow [Clarity on Twitter](https://twitter.com/vmwareclarity), stay up to date